RomanMerkushin/DistanceMatching/README.md

 This plug-in is custom implementation of the [Distance Matching technique](https://www.youtube.com/watch?v=YlKA22Hzerk) which was shown by Laurent Delayen at Nucl.ai 2016.
 In two words, Distance Matching plays the animation frame which corresponds to the distance to marker location (start, stop, pivot, etc.).
+Target engine version for this plug-in is UE5, for UE4 see 4.27 branch.

 ### Features:
 - Predicting the stop, pivot, jump apex and landing location.